 How To Pick The Best T-Shirt Lettering

 A few factors are involved when choosing the right lettering for your designs.
-These factors include the legibility, style, compatibility with your overall design, compatibility with other fonts, emphasis, composition, and the number of fonts you use.
+These factors include legibility, style, compatibility with your overall design, compatibility with other fonts, emphasis, composition, and the number of fonts you use.

 Make Sure Your Lettering Is Legible